-\\ Economic Research Department, Central Bank of Chile, Emails: rec@bcentral.cl: mpederse@bcentral.cl they do contain information useful for predicting actual activity.
-With respect to consumer surveys, early studies such as Fuhrer (1993), Carroll et al. (1994) and Matsusaka and Sbordone (1995) document a link between consumer confidence and future economic activity.
-In a recent study, Ahmed and Cassou (2016) argue that consumer confidence shocks are likely to reflect news during economic expansions and are consistent with animal spirit during contractions.
-Kim (2016) finds that consumer sentiments can be driven by economic as well as non-economic factors, such as the emotional state.
-Likewise, business surveys have been shown to contain information that helps to predict macroeconomic activity, for example by Garcia-Ferrer and Bujosa-Brun (2000) for six OECD countries, Hansson et al. (2005) and Österholm (2014) for Sweden, and Kaufmann and Scheufele (2017) for Switzerland.
+during contractions.
+Kim (2016) finds that consumer sentiments can be driven by economic as well as non-economic factors, such as the emotional state.2 Likewise, business surveys have been shown to contain information that helps to predict macroeconomic activity, for example by Garcia-Ferrer and Bujosa-Brun (2000) for six OECD countries, Hansson et al. (2005) and Österholm (2014) for Sweden, and Kaufmann and Scheufele (2017) for Switzerland.

-The existing evidence of surveys' usefulness for tracking and predicting activity is mainly for developed countries, where surveys have been conducted for longer periods than in most emerging economies.
-Some exceptions are those of Vázquez et al. (2009) for Uruguay and de Mello and Figueiredo (2014) for Brazil.
-For Chile, OECD (2011) includes components of the Chilean Business Survey in the composite leading indicator for this country, while Central Bank of Chile (2015) analyzes the connection between Chilean business expectations and investment.
+The existing evidence of surveys' usefulness for tracking and predicting activity is mainly for developed countries, where surveys have been conducted for longer periods than in most emerging economics.3 Some exceptions are those of Vázquez et al. (2009) for Uruguay and de Mello and Figueiredo (2014) for Brazil.
+For Chile, OECD (2011) includes components of the Chilean Business Survey in the composite leading indicator for this country,4 while Central Bank of Chile (2015) analyzes the connection between Chilean business expectations and investment.
 Pincheira (2014) applies Chilean data from 2003 to 2013 to study the relation between total and sectorial employment and business confidence.
 He finds some evidence that the survey data contain useful information for predicting employment, more so for the total employment than for specific sectors of the economy.
 In a recent application, Chanut et al. (2018) focus on sub-indicators of five Chilean qualitative opinion surveys.
 The study contains a thorough description of the surveys, explores interdependence between them and performs forecast exercises for consumption and investment.
-The authors calculate twelve new sub-indicators based on the surveys, and their results suggest some predictive gains when employing them.
+The authors calculate twelve new sub-indicators based on the surveys and their results suggest some predictive gains when employing them.

 In line with these studies, the one in hand analyzes whether a business survey and a consumer survey from Chile contain useful information, compared to that already included in historical observations, for now- and forecasting the overall macroeconomic activity as well as variables that are related to the survey questions.
-In this respect, the study updates and expands that of Pedersen
+In this respect, the study updates and expands that of Pedersen (2009b), which was made with less than six years of Chilean